-When it comes to attacking and witch-hunting the defenceless or the underestimated, President Muhammadu Buhari has a heart larger than Zuma Rock – his machismo is unlimited; when it comes to dealing with major players in the Nigerian economy Buhari’s timidity is amazing.
-In his anti-corruption campaign, Buhari has focused purely on the refund of stolen and the freezing of economic activity, causing much suffering and hunger in the land but he dare not go against the oil companies that have raped Nigeria for what it is worth for over half a century.
+When it comes to attacking and witch-hunting the defenceless, or the underestimated, President Muhammadu Buhari has a heart larger than Zuma Rock – his machismo is unlimited; when it comes to dealing with major players in the Nigerian economy Buhari’s timidity is fantastic.
+In his anti-corruption campaign, Buhari has focused purely on the refund of stolen and the freezing of economic activity, causing much suffering and hunger in the land.
+Still, he dare not go against the oil companies that have raped Nigeria for what it is worth for over half a century.
 It takes more than average testicular fortitude to deal with such concerns and losses.

 Rev Nnimmo Bassey, the Right Livelihoods Award-winning environmentalist, recently articulated that the penalties for gas flaring by oil production companies operating in Nigeria are far too low to have any mitigating incentive or outcome (http://www.vanguardngr.com/2016/09/environmentalist-flays-low-penalty-gas-flaring/).
-Nigeria is by far the largest gas flarer in the world.
-Even the low penalties for gas flaring if properly enforced would fetch the Government of Nigeria (GON) $1.1 billion per annum but Buhari appears not to be interested whatsoever in collecting that kind of legally deserved money.
-He has to remain in power and oil companies can kick him out any time they like.
-Independendence in 1960?
-That is why taxes worth over $5 billion per annum never ever get collected by the GON from oil companies.
+Nigeria is by far the most significant gas flarer in the world.
+Even the low penalties for gas flaring if adequately enforced, would fetch the Government of Nigeria (GON) $1.1 billion per annum.
+Still, Buhari appears not to be interested whatsoever in collecting that kind of legally deserved money.
+He has to remain in power, and oil companies can kick him out any time they like.
+Independence in 1960?
+That is why taxes worth over $5 billion per annum never get collected by the GON from oil companies.
 Some would think such amounts of money are too large to ignore or give up without a fight.
 It is the equivalent of building 6000MW of electric power per annum.

-Over $6 billion lost in the non-payment of oil taxes and gas flaring penalties in one year due to a very corrupt GON at all levels is the same amount of money Buhari went to China to borrow which will shackle Nigeria for a long time and on mostly unfair terms.
-Buhari is brave with political enemies and he is brave with focusing his might members of the immediate past Goodluck Jonathan administration in the name of anti-corruption.
-Buhari is a Goliath when it comes to bombing Niger Delta militants plus mostly innocent people and other restive groups in the (except the Fulani Herdsmen to whom he is a patron) and he is brave with oil bunkerers (not the foreign concerns that sponsor, initiate and coordinate the bunkering trade).
-But ‘couragelessness’ absorbs him when dealing foreign but powerful concerns that continue raping Nigeria ruthlessly.
+Over $6 billion lost in the non-payment of oil taxes and gas flaring penalties were lost in one year due to a very corrupt GON at all levels.
+It is the same amount of money Buhari went to China to borrow, which will shackle Nigeria for a long time and on mostly unfair terms.
+Such is the grand institutional failure of the supposedly regulated oil and gas industry.
+Buhari is brave with political enemies, and he is bold with focusing his might members of the immediate past Goodluck Jonathan administration in the name of anti-corruption.
+Buhari is a Goliath when it comes to bombing Niger Delta militants plus mostly innocent people and other restive groups in the (except the Fulani Herdsmen to whom he is a patron).
+And he is brave with oil bunkerers (not the foreign concerns that sponsor, initiate and coordinate the bunkering trade).
+But ‘funk’ absorbs him when dealing international but powerful interests that continue raping Nigeria ruthlessly.

-An ex-military leader with courage and the love of his country in his heart will make sure stop oil companies avoiding billions of dollars in taxes annually for work done in Nigeria and make sure that penalties for gas flaring levies are revalued to level that is high enough to discourage the practice as well as promptly collect them.
+An ex-military leader with courage and the love of his country in his heart will make sure he stops oil companies avoiding billions of dollars in taxes annually for work done in Nigeria.
+And make sure that penalties for gas flaring levies are revalued to a level that is high enough to discourage the practice as well as promptly collect them.
 We want to see Buhari being courageous in many aspects of Nigeria’s governance and to end of the ‘blame game.’
-Couragelessness na bad thing.
+Funk na bad thing.